-Students will create a cardboard frame of a 3-dimentional Spirit Mask.
+Students will create a cardboard frame of a three-dimentional spirit mask.
 Using their imagination, creativity and dexterity they will explore design, transfer and symmetry using traditional symbolism with modern interpretation.
-Each mask created becomes the students story and their power of expression thus achieving self awareness and a greater sense of pride.
+Each mask created becomes the student's story and their power of expression, thus achieving self-awareness and a greater sense of pride.
 The Spirit of Me can be used as a mentor program for self-development and self-discovery.